chrisgilldc/brickmaster/README.md

 * Raspberry Pi OS - Specifically on the Pi Zero W. Other Pis should work just fine, just aren't tested.
 * CircuitPython 9 - CircuitPython 8 is no longer being tested.
+  * [Adafruit Metro M4 Airlift](https://www.adafruit.com/product/4000) - Default pystack size on this board is 1536, which should be raised to at least
-  * [Adafruit Metro M4 Airlift](https://www.adafruit.com/product/4000) - Given notable memory limitations of this board I may stop testing in the near future.
+  * 4096.
+Given notable memory limitations of this board I may stop testing in the near future.
+Requires a pystack value of at least 4096, possibly more depending on your control configuration.
 The ESP32 line or possibly the Metro M7 Airlift would be recommended instead.
   * [Adafruit ESP32 Feather v2](https://www.adafruit.com/product/5400)

 Feature set is intended to be 1:1 between CPython and CircuitPython.
 Documentation notes where this is not true due to